Community Advisory Panel

 • An individual who identifies as a member of the LGBTQIA2S+ community.

-• A member of a First Nations, Inuit, Métis, or Urban Indigenous community.
+• A member of an Indigenous (eg. First Nations, Métis, Inuit) community.

 To qualify, applicants must live or work in the North Durham area.